thephpleague/omnipay/README.md

 New gateways can be created by cloning the layout of an existing package.
 When choosing a name for your package, please don't use the `omnipay` vendor prefix, as this implies that it is officially supported.
-You should use your own username as the vendor prefix, and append `-omnipay` to the package name to make it clear that your package works with Omnipay.
+You should use your own username as the vendor prefix, and prepend `omnipay-` to the package name to make it clear that your package works with Omnipay.
-For example, if your GitHub username was `santa`, and you were implementing the `giftpay` payment library, a good name for your composer package would be `santa/giftpay-omnipay`.
+For example, if your GitHub username was `santa`, and you were implementing the `giftpay` payment library, a good name for your composer package would be `santa/omnipay-giftpay`.

 If you want to transfer your gateway to the `omnipay` GitHub organization and add it to the list of officially supported gateways, please open a pull request on the